jrwalden/pixel-pizza/README.md

 ## Future plans

-To make the slices genuinely 'unique' I could explore a procedural generation approach which, instead of using template positions of pepperoni pieces, could randomly generate locations and use collision detection checks to maintain a natural aethetic.
+To make the slices genuinely 'unique' I could explore a procedural generation approach which, instead of using template positions of pepperoni pieces, could randomly generate locations and use collision detection checks to maintain a natural aesthetic.

 ## Other